 Mt Bierstadt is an extremely popular 14er close to Denver and other Front Range cities.
 Named after the famous painter Albert Bierstadt, its the Mt Bierstadt route up its West Slopes is an easy Class 2 Scramble.
-The trailhead is accessible to all vehicles, and can be reached within 90 minutes from Denver, which makes it a very busy peak.
+The trailhead is accessible to all vehicles, and can be reached within 90 minutes from Denver, which makes it a very busy hike.

 If you want to avoid the biggest crowds, try going on a weekday, or during the fall when there are less people climbing.
 It’s also a great fourteener for winter ascents if you’re just starting out, as the Mt Bierstadt route is relatively easy, even with snow.
 Start planning your adventure hiking Mount Bierstadt with my route guide below.